homayoonkhadivi/Medical-Diagnosis-with-CNN-Transfer-Learning/README.md

 In deep learning, transfer learning is a technique whereby a neural network model is first trained on a problem similar to the problem that is being solved.
 One or more layers from the trained model are then used in a new model trained on the problem of interest.

 **DenseNet**
+Densenet is a convolutional network where each layer is connected to all other layers that are deeper in the network:

+.
+The first layer is connected to the 2nd, 3rd, 4th etc.
+.
+The second layer is conected to the 3rd, 4th, 5th etc.
 **VGG16**
 **ResNet**
 **InceptionNet**